Ingress configuration on Google Cloud

 googleapi: Error 400: Invalid value for field 'resource.IPAddress':'INGRESS_VIP'.
 Specified IP address is in-use and would result in a conflict., invalid

-To resolve these issues, try the following:
+To resolve these issues, try the following steps:

 • Add the hosts field in the tls section of the Ingress manifest, then delete the Ingress.
 Wait five minutes for GKE to delete the unused Ingress resources.
 Then, recreate the Ingress.
 For more information, see The hosts field of an Ingress object.

 • Revert the changes you made to the Ingress.
-Then, add a certificate using an annotation or Kubernetes secret.
+Then, add a certificate using an annotation or Kubernetes Secret.

 Known issues